saylesss88/nix-book/src/nix/whonix_kvm.md

 Considering that the Whonix-Workstation is where all of the user applications will be opened, it makes sense to give it more CPUs and memory.

+I've seen recommendations for a minimum of 4G of RAM for the Workstation and 2GB for the Gateway.

+- Increase vCPU count for better performance

+- Enable XML editing in settings

+- Enable copy pasting by adding `<clipboard copypaste="yes"/>`

 ## Start Whonix-Gateway

 ![Whonix Old Logo](../images/swappy-20250901-101351.cleaned.png)